lwagner94/wasmut/doc/configuration.md

   - `enabled_operators`: By default, all operators are allowed.
 If this is not what you want, you can use the enabled_operators option to specify which operators should be enabled.
 The option is a list of regular expressions.
-  Use the wasmut list-operators command to get a list of all operators
+  Use the `wasmut list-operators` command or consult the [documentation](./operators.md) to get a list of all operators.

     ```toml
     # Enable binop_sub_to_add and all relop_* operators